 \section{A Harnack inequality for solutions of elliptic-parabolic equations}

 In this section we consider equations \eqref{equazionegenerale1} and \eqref{equazionegenerale2} where $\uprho$ is a function

-These equations have solutions (see \cite{fabio4}, \cite{fabio9.1}) and these solutions belong to the corresponding De Giorgi class, defined by \eqref{lavagna_bis}, but with $\uprho \geqslant 0$. \\ We will suppose that there exist $\mathcal{Q}_1, \mathcal{Q}_2$ and $\Upgamma$ as in Section 2, but we will write
+These are equations of non-standard parabolic type, but in the region where $\uprho = 0$ we look at them as a family of elliptic equations in the parameter $t$, and also the Harnack type inequality that their solutions satisfy is of elliptic type.
+For this reason we refer to them as elliptic-parabolic. \\ These equations have solutions (see \cite{fabio4}, \cite{fabio9.1}) and these solutions belong to the corresponding De Giorgi class, defined by \eqref{lavagna_bis}, but with $\uprho \geqslant 0$. \\ We will suppose that there exist $\mathcal{Q}_1, \mathcal{Q}_2$ and $\Upgamma$ as in Section 2, but we will write

 For every $E \subset \Omega \times (0,T)$ and $A \subset \Omega$ we define

 Similarly we will denote by

 We will suppose that there exists $\uprho_0$ such that